-Additionally, the Department receives allocation transfers from certain funds meeting the OMB exception and all related activity is included in the Department's financial statements.

-These funds include South Dakota Terrestrial Wildlife Habitat Restoration, Inland Waterways, and Harbor Maintenance.
-The Department also receives allocation transfers for the Security Assistance programs meeting the OMB exceptions for EOP funds.
+Additionally, the Department also receives allocation transfers from certain funds meeting the OMB exception and all related activity is included in the Department's financial statements.
+These funds include South Dakota Terrestrial Wildlife Habitat Restoration, Inland Waterways and Harbor Maintenance.
+The Department receives allocation transfers for the Security Assistance programs meeting the OMB exceptions for EOP funds.
 These funds are reported separately from the DoD financial statements based on an agreement with OMB.

-As a parent, the Department allocates funds to the Departments of Transportation and Agriculture, and reports all related activity in these financial statements.
+As a parent, the Department reports in these financial statements funds allocated to the Departments of Transportation and Agriculture.